How to Get Into Duke University Fuqua School of Business

 Test scores

-Fuqua accepts the GMAT, the GRE, and the EA to fulfill the test score requirement.
+Fuqua accepts the GMAT (both the classic version and the GMAT Focus), the GRE, and the EA to fulfill the test score requirement.
 The school accepts self-reported scores for the application but asks for official reports if a candidate is admitted.
 International applicants are not required to submit English language test scores.
 “We will use other aspects of your application to assess language proficiency,” the Fuqua website says.

 Extracurriculars